Follow everything you care about.

 Arsenal's summer 2025 rebuild paid off immediately.
 Striker Viktor Gyökeres, signed from Sporting, led the line and finished as the club's top scorer.

-The attack ran through captain Bukayo Saka and skipper Martin Ødegaard, with Eberechi Eze, Leandro Trossard, Mikel Merino and Declan Rice all chipping in with goals across the season.
+The attack ran through captain Bukayo Saka and skipper Martin Ødegaard, with Eberechi Eze, Leandro Trossard, Mikel Merino and Declan Rice all chipping in across the season.

 This is Arsenal's 100th consecutive season in the English top flight, and the league title may not be the end of it.
-The Gunners came through the Champions League league phase unbeaten and have reached the final — their first since 2006 — where they meet Paris Saint-Germain on 30 May.
+The Gunners came through the Champions League league phase unbeaten and reached the final, their first since 2006, where they meet Paris Saint-Germain on 30 May.
 The one blemish was the EFL Cup final, lost 0-2 to City.

 For now, though, the wait is over.
 Arsenal are champions.